 Difficulty: Moderate

 The Angidy Valley Trail takes in everything from wirework ruins to peaceful ponds, streams, and beech woods.
-Back in the days, the Angidy Valley was very involved in producing wire of all things.

-In fact, the Angidy wire was extremely high-quality and used for fishing hooks, bird cages, gun wiring, and even Elizabethan garments such as stomachers and farthingales.
-If the stories are correct, the Angidy wire was also used in the first transatlantic telegraph cable.
+Back in the days, the Angidy Valley was very involved in producing wire.
+Angidy wire was extremely high-quality and used for fishing hooks, bird cages, gun wiring, and even Elizabethan garments such as stomachers and farthingales.

 In 1895, the metalworks shut because business was no longer booming.
 However, the remains are still around the trail for you to take in, including the remains of the Abbey Tintern Furnace.